 Can I pay in part payments?

-You must try to retrieve your container by firstly speaking to your neighbour and if unsuccessful contact the Police because this is classed as theft (under the Theft Act which the Police, and not the council, enforce).
+You must try to retrieve your bin by firstly speaking to your neighbour and if unsuccessful contact the Police because this is classed as theft (under the Theft Act which the Police, and not the council, enforce).

 This waste will not be collected by the crews and this may lead to prosecution and this waste will be investigated by our staff.

 You will be served with a Section 46 notice under the Environmental Protection Act 1990 and or other relevant legislation.
-The notice will require the provision by the householder of the necessary containers for their waste.
+The notice will require the provision by the householder of the necessary bins for their waste.